Ettalong Beach is a magnet for families wanting to enjoy fishing and safe swimming.

 The sand continues unbroken to Ocean-Umina Beaches for 4 km.
 You can have a nice long walk on the sand.
 Or cycle on the path to Umina SLSC.

-The foreshore was upgraded in 2014 and it now looks much better.
-It’s a perfect spot for families with young children.
+The foreshore is a perfect spot for families with young children.
 You’ll find everything you need at close proximity: swimming, cafe, picnic area, barbecues, playgrounds.

 The eclectic Ettalong Markets are a popular attraction.